 * Please wear eye protection while installing EMR, EMR-C, and EMR-A with the 10.9lb mag catch spring, there's considerable spring tension in the 10.9lb spring.

 * Geissele's Maritime Bolt Catch.
 Material from either the top edge of EMR-A's lever, or the bottom edge of Maritime Bolt Catch's lower paddle may need to be removed for both to work together.
 The close proximity of these two control surfaces makes this combination less than ideal.

 * KNS Gen 2 anti-rotation trigger/hammer pins.
-KNS Gen2 Mod2 and Gen JJ are both compatible with EMR-A with standard lever, but not with extended lever.
+KNS Gen2 Mod2 and Gen JJ, and Gen ST (Spikes Tactical) are compatible with EMR-A with standard lever, but not with extended lever.
 Gen2 Mod2's pins connecting bar may require minor fitting on thicker receivers to create adequate clearance for the EMR-A's lever when pressed.

-* May not be compatible with Seekins SP223 receivers.
+* May not be compatible with Seekins SP223 and AR10 B receivers.